abdulgig/0-boot-templates/templates/zeroboot_reservation/README.md

 - power_cycle: proxy to the zeroboot host to power cycle the host
 - power_status: proxy to the zeroboot host to return the power status of the host (True if on, False if off)
 - monitor: proxy to the zeroboot host to check if the power status on the host matches the last set by the host template
-- configure_ipxe_boot: proxy to the zeroboot host to set the ipxe boot url
+- configure_ipxe_boot: proxy to the zeroboot host to set the ipxe configuration.